 For example, recall that the original NTRU system has just d as a plaintext, with b chosen randomly in encryption.
-A closer look at the system reveals that decrypting $B + \beta G$ for small $\beta$ has a good chance of producing d-there are multiple ciphertexts that produce the same plaintext-and then the resulting session key is exactly the legitimate user's session key, breaking IND-CCA2.
-Even worse, the pattern of successes and failures for small $\beta$ reveals the secret key.
+A closer look at the system reveals that decrypting $B + \beta G$ for small β has a good chance of producing d-there are multiple ciphertexts that produce the same plaintext-and then the resulting session key is exactly the legitimate user's session key, breaking IND-CCA2.

+Even worse, the pattern of successes and failures for small β reveals the secret key.
 Here the attacker does not need to see any information about the session keys except for knowing which $B + \beta G$ succeeded and which failed.
-This paper suppresses details of this attack, aside from mentioning that it is easiest here for the attacker to begin with a known (b, d).
-Attacks of this type against NTRU were published by Hoffstein-Silverman [42] and Jaulmes-Joux [48]; many subsequent variants have appeared.
+This paper suppresses details of this attack, aside from noting that it is easiest for the attacker to begin with a known (b,d).
+Attacks of this type against NTRU were published by Hoffstein-Silverman [54] and Jaulmes-Joux [62]; variants include [45], [38], [40], [17], [4], [39], [59], [81], [22], [88], [105], and [89].

 An analogous problem occurs for PKEs that have decryption failures, meaning that the specified decryption function will sometimes fail to decrypt a legitimate ciphertext to the original plaintext.
-For example, the original NTRU system had a noticeable frequency of decryption failures, and this was exploited by Howgrave-Graham, Nguyen, Pointcheval, Proos, Silverman, Singer, and Whyte [44] to recover the secret key.
+For example, the original NTRU system had a noticeable frequency of decryption failures, and this was exploited by Howgrave-Graham, Nguyen, Pointcheval, Proos, Silverman, Singer, and Whyte [56] to recover the secret key.

 3.8.
 Feature 1: rigidity.
 The first step in limiting the power of probing is to choose a rigid PKE, so that multiple ciphertexts cannot produce the same plaintext.
 It is easy to convert any deterministic PKE into a rigid PKE by modifying decryption to reencrypt the plaintext and to check the result against the ciphertext.
+This is the Fujisaki-Okamoto [46] transform in the case of deterministic PKEs.